First, a little about me and my website:

 My website is all about helping others to get out of debt and create passive income from real estate.

-But you can not mess with real estate until your finances are on a solid basis.
+But you can not mess with real estate until your finances are straight.
 You gotta go get Jim’s book! (or at least read his website)

 “Spend less than you earn–invest the surplus–avoid debt”